ckan/ckan/doc/theming/javascript.rst

-   If you now restart the development server and open http://127.0.0.1:5000/dataset in your web browser, you should see an extra "star this dataset" button next to each dataset shown.
+   If you now restart the development server and open http://127.0.0.1:5000/dataset in your web browser, you should see an extra info button next to each dataset shown.
 If you open a
    |javascript| console in your browser, you should see the message that your
    module has printed out.